 Containers, prior to being shipped, must have a safety approval pursuant to the International Convention for Safe Containers (CSC).
 This was a treaty adopted by the United Nations and the International Maritime Organisation in 1972 to create uniform safety regulations in global container shipping.

 Once a container receives an CSC approval, it will have an approval plate demonstrating to parties in the supply chain that it is adequate to be used in trade.
-Indeed, it shows that the container has been inspected and is safety for transportation.
+Indeed, it shows that the container has been inspected and is safe for transportation.

 The plate will contain all relevant information including technical data and owner details.